intel-retail/rtsf-at-checkout-reference-design/docs_src/device_services.md

 This reference design has configured the EdgeX MQTT device service to have the following devices which accept the above events.

-`device-pos-mqtt` - Accepts the above POS events and defines the following device commands for each POS Event:
+`pos-mqtt` - Accepts the above POS events and defines the following device commands for each POS Event:

 - `basket-open`
 - `scanned-item`